citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/portfolio-and-catalog/contract-attributes.md

 ### How to access

-1. To access the feature click on the main menu** Processes Management > Portfolio and Catalog Management > Portfolio Management**.
+1. To access the feature click on the main menu **Processes Management > Portfolio and Catalog Management > Portfolio Management**.

-2. Access the main menu .
+2. Access the main menu.
 After that, the Portfolio Management screen will be displayed;

 3. Access the Services Portfolio you want by clicking the *Advance* button of the same;

 4. Click the *Advance* button of the service to access it.
-After that, the **Service Informatio**n will be displayed;
+After that, the **Service Information** will be displayed;

 5. Click **Contract** and then click the *Advance* button in the service contract to access it.